-The issue is, price-fixing leads to over-inflated prices and unfair treatment of consumers.
+The issue is that price-fixing leads to over-inflated prices and unfair treatment of consumers.
 It creates an unfair environment for customers, who pay more for lower quality goods and services.

-If found guilty of price-fixing, a company can face a fine of up to 10% of turnover.
-Individuals themselves can also receive personal files, director disqualification - or even jail time.
+If found guilty of price-fixing, a company can face a fine of up to 10% of the worldwide turnover of the undertaking.
+Individuals can also receive personal files, director disqualification, or jail time.